rantahar/introduction-to-mpi/_episodes/10-profiling.md

 ## Optimisation Workflow

-The general workflow for optimising a code, wether parallel or serial is as follows:
+The general workflow for optimising a code, whether parallel or serial is as follows:
 1. Profile.
 2. Optimise.